Automated Document Applicator

-Making sure that a customer box is shipped with the correct printed documents and then peeling and applying an envelope pouch/doculope can be a labor-intensive job.
-Furthermore, some shipments may not even be opened to gain access to the shipping documents in view of the risk of damaging the original packaging, e.g. contagious and sterile goods such as medical aids, operation kits, implants, etc.
+The Automated Document Applicator (ADA) is a machine which fully automates the application of documents to the exterior of a box/case.
+Making sure that an order carton is shipped with the correct printed documents and then peeling and applying a packing slip pouch (doculope) can be a labor-intensive job.
+Packing slip application to the outside of a carton is important when needing to provide documentation for shipments that cannot be opened due to the risk of damaging the items inside.
+Examples include: contagious and sterile goods such as medical aids, operation kits, implants, etc.

-As a box or case is being transported to the machine, it is scanned to determine which documents (packing slip, shipping details, etc.) must be printed and buffered.
+As a box is being transported to the machine, it is scanned to determine which documents (packing slip, shipping details, etc.) must be printed and buffered.
 The ADA machine immediately starts printing pre-generated shipping notes.
 Multiple pages are buffered and then conveniently folded.
 A robotic arm takes the stacked documents and cuts the docufoil in one single move.
 The ADA machine applies the set of documents to one of the pre-programmed positions – either on the side or the top of the box – depending on the box type.
-The ADA always ensures that the documents are clearly visible and easy accessible for the recipient from the box exterior.
+The ADA always ensures that the documents are clearly visible and easily accessible on the box exterior.
 If required, the machine can check every page of the document by scanning the barcode on each page.

 The machine is capable of processing up to 400 boxes per hour.

 In a regular operating environment, packing lists or invoices are attached to a shipping box manually.
 This typically takes 45-60 seconds per box.
 The ADA machine takes an average of 9 seconds per box, depending on the number of pages, meaning at least a fivefold increase in efficiency.
 This equates to a payback time of approximately one year.